 wget -q http://www.webmin.com/jcameron-key.asc -O- | apt-key add -

 Next, add the Webmin repository to your system with the following command:

 Once the repository is added, install the Webmin by running the following command:

 apt-get install webmin -y

-You can also verify the status of Webmin service with the following command:
+After the successful installation, you can verify the status of the Webmin service with the following command:

 systemctl status webmin